maubanel/UE5-Lighting/skylight/README.md

 ##### `Step 7.`\|`ITL`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Now if you go back to the gazebo and you turn off **Affects World** on the **Sky Light**, you can see the shadows goes from solid and crisp to light and blurry because of the effect of the sun being filtered through the clouds.
+Look in the silver ball, the sky in the reflection also disappears.
+Remember the skylight provides additional environmental lighting as well as reflections.

 ![alt_text](images/.png)